archipelagoing/Tenue/MyIdeaValue.md

 ## Step 1: User Creates a Profile

-The user creates a Sillage profile.
+The user creates a tenue profile.

 This profile represents their fragrance identity.